 Foxglove

-The foxglove or Digitalis is a hanging cone or tube shaped flower, its color can range from a strong purple/violet, to a pale pinkish color.
+The foxglove or Digitalis is a hanging cone or tube shaped flower.
+Its color can range from a strong purple or violet, to a pale pinkish color.

 Fuchsia